What Is the Difference Between Biological Age and Chronological Age?

 Research findings strongly support the positive impact of exercise, particularly in combination with a healthy diet, on biological age [5].
 Both diet and diet-exercise interventions have been identified as effective methods for improving biological age.
 This underscores the significance of lifestyle choices, highlighting how they can play a key role in influencing the ageing process at a biological level.
 Regular physical activity, when complemented by a nutritious diet, emerges as a potent strategy for promoting a more favourable biological age.

-Final Thoughts
+Nutritionist's Corner: Final Thoughts

 Understanding the difference between chronological and biological age is crucial for better insight into your health and overall well-being.
 While chronological age simply reflects the number of years you've lived, biological age is influenced by factors like lifestyle, genetics, and health and can vary from person to person.
 Adopting a healthy lifestyle that includes a balanced diet, regular exercise, good sleep, and avoiding smoking or excessive alcohol can help slow down or even lower your biological age.

-Vivere helps you take control of your health with personalised insights from state-of-the-art gut microbiome testing, nutritional guidance, science-backed supplements and expert support.
+Vivere helps you take control of your health with personalised insights from our state-of-the-art gut test for UK customers, nutritional guidance, science-backed supplements and expert support.
 Sign up today and start living better, for longer.

 Sources